mbugua0/Algorithms/README.md

 7. Diagonal Difference:- Take a square matrix, calculate the absolute difference between the sums of its diagonals.

 8. Merge Sort:- we recursively split and sort the left half and the right half of an array; once they are sorted, we combine them.
-It's faster but is memory intensive
+It's faster but is memory intensive.

+9. Binary Search:- works on sorted list, where we divided the list in two from beginning to middle and middle+1 to the end.This happens recursively until we find the element in the list.